SukkoPera/OpenUsbSerialAdapter/README.md

 - R3 and R4 are the RX/TX inversion protection resistors.
 I used 100 ohm for these, which works fine in my tests, but this value was improvised rather than calculated.
 You might want to increase them up to 1k for additional safety.
 In rare cases, you might want to replace them with 0 ohm/solder blobs, but this might be harmful for the main chip or for the device it is connected to.
 Do this at your risk.
 - R5 and R6 are the RX/TX pull-up resistors.
 Usually these are not necessary, so you might want to skip them.
 Note that R7 is mandatory instead.

-The adapter is somehow configurable.
+The adapter is somewhat configurable.
 On Windows you can use [the official Microchip Configuration Utility](http://ww1.microchip.com/downloads/en/DeviceDoc/MCP2200%20Configuration%20Utility%20v1.3.1.zip).
 On Linux (and OSX?) you can use [a quick replacement I put together](https://github.com/SukkoPera/OpenUsbSerialAdapter/tree/master/confutil), or [this other one](https://github.com/andrasbiro/mcp2200hid-linux).
 The latter is also capable of changing the USB product/manufacturer strings and PID/VID.

-Note that the factory settings will NOT make the RX/TX leds blink on traffic, you will have to enable that through the configuration utility.
-Another apparent oddity is that you need to turn OFF the Hardware Flow Control to use the adapter for Arduino programming.
+Note that the factory settings of the chip will NOT make the RX/TX leds blink on traffic, you will have to enable that through the configuration utility.
+Another apparent oddity is that you need to turn Hardware Flow Control OFF in order to use the adapter for Arduino programming.

+Signal polarity inversion can also be enabled through the Configuration Utility.

 ### Usage
-Just plug the converter in your computer.
-On Linux you should get a /dev/ttyACMx device within seconds.
+Just plug the converter into a free USB port of your computer.
+On Linux a /dev/ttyACMx device should pop up within seconds.
 On other Operating Systems...
 You are on your own :).
 In theory, it should not need any dedicated drivers, but I saw there are some [on the MCP2200 product page](https://www.microchip.com/wwwproducts/en/en546923), so you can get them from there, in case.

 ### Releases
 If you want to get this board produced, you are recommended to get [the latest release](https://github.com/SukkoPera/OpenUsbSerialAdapter/releases) rather than the current git version, as the latter might be under development and is not guaranteed to be working.